-Florida Deceptive and Unfair Trade Practices Act
+Florida's Deceptive and Unfair Trade Practices Act (FDUTPA)

 Initially enacted in 1972, Florida’s Deceptive and Unfair Trade Practices Act (FDUTPA) was created to give consumers stronger legal protection.
 Patterned after the Federal Trade Commission Act, Florida’s “little FTC act” also prohibits deceptive, unfair and/or unconscionable trade practices and unfair methods of competition.
 However, it differs from its federal counterpart in that Florida’s statute provides a private right of action for individuals like you.
 But, under the federal act, only the Federal Trade Commission (FTC) can sue to enforce the law.

 - Simplify, clarify, and modernize the law governing consumer protection, unfair methods of competition, and unconscionable, deceptive, and unfair trade practices;